 Sustainability reporting

-Wärtsilä’s sustainability report presents the company’s sustainability performance, targets, and progress towards the targets.
-Our reports have been prepared in accordance with the Global Reporting Initiative (GRI) since 2002.
+Wärtsilä’s sustainability report presents the company’s most material sustainability matters, performance, targets, and progress towards the targets.
+Starting from 2024, Wärtsilä’s sustainability report is prepared in accordance with the EU Corporate Sustainability Reporting Directive (CSRD).
+Until 2024, Wärtsilä prepared a voluntary-based sustainability report in line with the GRI framework.

 Wärtsilä’s sustainability reporting covers all the Group companies.
 Environmental and social performance data is collected from subsidiaries using a sustainability reporting system while economic data is based mainly on audited financial accounts.
 Each company has a nominated individual responsible for collection and consolidation of the data, and for its quality and reliability.
 Wärtsilä’s sustainability function collects and consolidates the data from the subsidiaries and is responsible for sustainability reporting.
 Since 2001, Wärtsilä’s sustainability report has been externally assured.